sazzadsabbir/Global-AI-Job-Market-Salary-Insights-2025/Dashboard/README.md

 - Top hiring industries vary by filter selection but commonly include Technology, Retail, Telecommunications, and Education, indicating strong demand across these sectors.

 ### Conclusion
+This dashboard provides a clear, interactive view of AI job salaries, demand, and industry trends across roles, countries, and employment types—all powered by dynamic Excel formulas and clean data modeling.
+It offers a simple way to compare compensation and understand market patterns, making it useful for both job seekers and anyone analyzing AI talent trends.